eddietaylor/securities-analysis/README.md

 # securities-analysis

-Repo to develop securities analysis libraries inspired by various schools of financial and modelling thought including technical analysis, fundamental analysis, quantitative analysis, and machine learning.
+Repo to develop securities analysis libraries driven by different schools of financial and modelling thought including technical analysis, fundamental analysis, quantitative analysis, and machine learning.

-Ideally, this library will additionally include a backtester as well as the ability to connect to a trading api and deploy to a cloud.
+This library will possibly include a backtester as well as the ability to connect to a trading api and deploy to a cloud.
+This effort is currently in the research phase so the scope has not been clearly defined yet.

 ## Installing the dependencies